frederic-perez/AmE-dictionary/data/idioms.md

 __deus ex machina__ :two::hammer: _Leaders under fire often wait for some deus ex machina._
 __devil in disguise__ Something or someone that appears to be good, useful, or benevolent, but that in reality proves to be the opposite. _When I first met my ex-husband, I thought he was the nicest, most generous man alive, but he turned out to be the devil in disguise._
 __devil is in the detail__ Small things can cause difficulties when you examine them closely enough.
-__dial up__ To telephone someone or something: _I dialed up my dentist and made an appointment.
+__dial up__ :two: To telephone someone or something: _I dialed up my dentist and made an appointment.
 Would you dial your sister up and ask her what time she’s coming over?_
 __die hard__ __2__ To resist against overwhelming, hopeless odds: _radicalism that dies hard._
 __die with your boots on__ To die while you are still actively involved in your work.
 __dig your own grave__ To do something stupid that will cause problems for you in the future.